ibexa/documentation-developer/docs/guide/page_rendering.md

     The block configuration modal by default contains two tabs, Basic and Design.

-    In Design you can choose the view used for the block and its styling.
+    In Design you can choose the view that will be used for the block and its styling.

     **Class** indicates the CSS class used for this block.
     **Style** defines the CSS rules.